Draw a garden archway in coloured pencil

 Purple flowers photo to add to drawing

-I have put in an additional flagstone in the near foreground to lead you in to the scene.
+• I added a flagstone in the foreground to draw you into the scene.

 Drawing the view through the archway